MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 5. When complete, verify the group named **Northwest sales** is shown in the **All groups** list.

-# Lab 06: Change group license assignments
+### Exercise 3 - Change group license assignments

-## Lab scenario
+#### Task - Use Azure AD portal to make changes

 Occasionally, you may need to change the license assignment that are used by an Azure AD security group.
 You must ensure you are familiar with the procedure for changing a group's license assignment.

-#### Estimated time: 5 minutes

-### Exercise 1 - Change group license assignments

-#### Task - Use Azure AD portal to make changes

 1. Browse to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview]( https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).